Duchenne Dash: Dash Around the World FAQs

 What kit and equipment will I need?

-NB: It is strongly recommended that your bike is in tip-top condition before the Dash.
-Give it a good wash if it hasn’t had one in a while; treat it to a thorough service at Pearson Cycles to ensure that everything is running sweetly.
+It is strongly recommended that your bike is in tip-top condition for your training and of course for the Dash itself.
+Give it a good wash if it hasn’t had one in a while; treat it to a thorough service at Pearson to ensure that everything is running sweetly.

 Do I have to train in advance of the event?